patience4711/ESP32-read-APS-inverters/README.md

 - a serial- and a web console to send commands and debugging
 - Smart timekeeping
 - A lot of system info on the webpage
+- Easy firmware update "Over The Air"

 ## the hardware
 It is nothing more than an esp32 device and a prepared cc2530, cc2531 zigbee module.
 And a powersupply.
 The zigbeemodule should be flashed with a firmware that is developped by kadsol : [CC25xx_firmware](https://github.com/Koenkk/zigbee2mqtt/files/10193677/discord-09-12-2022.zip).
 The firmware is also available [here](https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/blob/main/cc25xx_firmware.zip).
 Much more info as to the development of this software can be found here https://github.com/Koenkk/zigbee2mqtt/issues/4221.

-For info on how to build and use it, please see the <a href='https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/wiki'>WIKI</a>
+For info on how to build and use it, please see the [wiki](https://github.com/patience4711/ESP32-read-APS-inverters/wiki)

 ## how does it work
 APS works with their own zigbee implementation.
 The ESP-ECU sends zigbee commands (wireless) to the inverters and analyzes the answers, extracting the values.